annabehling/multi_bowtie/README.md

 Each tsv file has four columns: reference sequence name, sequence length, number of mapped reads, number of unmapped reads.
 Example tsv files can be found [here](https://github.com/annabehling/multi_bowtie/tree/master/example_outfiles "example tsv files").

 Functions and example code for processing these output files into a format suitable for visualisation can be found in `multi_bowtie_vis.R`.
 These have been tested to work on R version 4.0.3.

+The R code requires output files, namely an `expression.txt` and `read.summary.txt` file.
+Examples of these can also be found [here](https://github.com/annabehling/multi_bowtie/tree/master/example_outfiles "example hylite output files").

+Alternatively, a HyLiTE analysis can be run using the examples `fastq` and `fasta` files.
+Instructions on how to run a first HyLiTE analysis can be found in the [HyLiTE manual](https://hylite.sourceforge.io/tutorial.html#a-first-hylite-analysis "a first HyLiTE analysis").

 ## Visualisations